s22-tech/Yourls-Popular-Links/README.md

 # Yourls Popular Links

-* The plugin is compatible with Yourls 1.7 or higher.

 This version:
+* is compatible with Yourls 1.7 or higher
 * fixes the deprecated function and removes the warning
 * formats the code to make it consistent and pretty